La Tragédie de Salomé (1907/10): Florent Schmitt’s sinuous temptress, seducing audiences for over 100 years.

 A vintage copy of Florent Schmitt’s score to La Tragédie de Salomé that was once in the personal music library of René-Emmanuel Baton (aka Rhené-Baton).
 Maestro Rhené-Baton’s notes are marked throughout.
 (Score: Courtesy of Léo Marillier)

-Writing in the pages of Le Monde after seeing Salomé performed by André Cluytens and the Paris Conservatoire Orchestra at the 1951 Besançon Festival, the music critic René Dumesnil made these memorable comments about the ballet:
+Four decades later the praise for the work had not dimmed.
+Writing in the pages of Le Monde after seeing Salomé performed by André Cluytens and the Paris Conservatoire Orchestra at the 1951 Besançon Festival, music critic René Dumesnil made these comments about the ballet:

 “We can only repeat what we say whenever we hear it: We never tire of it — it is one of those works in which one discovers at each new hearing some reason to admire it more.
 It is one of those creations where the richness of the ideas, the accuracy of their expression and the sumptuousness of the coloring rank it among the leading compositions of all time.”